 Verbal contracts are legal and can be used in court.
 We currently live in a technological world, making it easier than ever to prove the existence of a contract.
 Documents of proof can include text messages, Emails, and phone calls.
 The court will accept either a verbal or physical contract in court.
 However, if you are dealing with the breach of an oral contract, it might be a good idea to work with an experienced contract attorney.

 If you need help with determining legal actions with a verbal contract agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.